mich2635/LibraryManagement/README.md

         3,Naming covention of packages should be in lowercase -rectified my mistake with the help of naresh sir 4,Learnt accurate defination of package
                                    -with the help of selvi mam
+         5,default case in switch class  can be written any where inside the class -learnt from selvi mam